Risky Business -They’re Buying American Front Men

 I found over 20 different sites quietly recruiting Americans to be passive IBOs or straw owners.
 Most of them use the same copy-paste pitch (“$500 to $1,000 a month, hands-free, we build it for you, you cash the checks”)

-Watch Out For IBO Scams
+Watch Out For IBO Schemes

 IBO schemes like these ultimately hurt everyone.
-The recruits who fall for the scheme often end up blacklisted or worse yet, held responsible for chargebacks.
+The recruits who fall for the scheme often end up blacklisted or, worse yet, held responsible for chargebacks.

 Here is a helpful infographic to explain what the scam is and how to avoid it.